LandscapeGeoinformatics/geopython-ut-2018/source/lessons/L4/reclassify.rst

    # Check coordinate system information
    data.crs

-Okey we can see that the units are in meters and we have a `UTM projection.  <https://en.wikipedia.org/wiki/Universal_Transverse_Mercator_coordinate_system>`_
+Okey we can see that the units are in meters and we have a `projected coordinate system.  <http://spatialreference.org/ref/epsg/etrs89-etrs-laea/>`_

-Let's calculate first the are of our lakes.
+Let's calculate first the are of our bogs.

 .. ipython:: python

-   # Calculate the area of lakes
+   # Calculate the area of bogs
-   lakes['area'] = lakes.area
+   bogs['area'] = bogs.area

    # What do we have?
-   lakes['area'].head(2)
+   bogs['area'].head(2)

-Notice that the values are now in square meters..
+Notice that the values are now in square meters.
 Let's change those into square kilometers so they are easier to read.
 Doing calculations in Pandas / Geopandas are easy to do:

 .. ipython:: python

-   lakes['area_km2'] = lakes['area'] / 1000000
+   bogs['area_km2'] = bogs['area'] / 1000000

-   # What is the mean size of our lakes?
+   # What is the mean size of our bogs?
-   l_mean_size = lakes['area_km2'].mean()
+   l_mean_size = bogs['area_km2'].mean()
    l_mean_size

-Okey so the size of our lakes seem to be approximately 1.58 square kilometers.
+Okey so the size of our bogs seem to be approximately 1.58 square kilometers.

 .. note::